A Serious Tennis Fan’s Top 10 Tips for the 2020 US Open

 MEN’S AND WOMEN’S BRACKETS

-- See 2018 full Men’s Draw (bracket) here [or I prefer the more easy-to-read ESPN version of Men’s Bracket] and Women’s Draw (bracket) here [or ESPN version here].
+- I prefer the more easy-to-read ESPN version of Men’s Bracket and ESPN version of Women’s Bracket

 WHAT IF IT RAINS?